 • Rinse with warm water or wipe away with a warm cloth (if you put it on really thick you can peel it off in pieces if you like)

-• You may experience some redness for up to an hour afterwards but this is normal
+• You may experience some redness for up to an hour afterward but this is normal

 This homemade skin brightening mask will:

 • Reduce redness